Tim Leary: New York Yankees

 Leary experienced some hard luck in his first season with the Yankees.
-Despite a respectable 4.11 ERA, he led the American League with nineteen losses, mostly due to poor run support from the Yankees' bats and a league leading 23 wild pitches.
+Despite a respectable 4.11 ERA, he led the American League with nineteen losses, mostly due to poor run support from the Yankees' bats and a league-leading 23 wild pitches.
 Either way, the Yankees re-signed Leary for three years and $5.95 million when he became a free agent at the end of the season.
 After winning his first two starts of the 1991 season, Leary went 2–8 with a 6.95 ERA to earn a demotion to the bullpen.
 He ended the season at 4–10 with a 6.49 ERA.

 He was moved back into the starting rotation in 1992, and was 5–6 with a 5.57 ERA when he was dealt to the Seattle Mariners for minor leaguer Sean Twitty.

 Seattle Mariners

-Seattle acquired Leary to fill a starting rotation that had been decimated by injury.
+Seattle acquired Leary to fill a starting rotation that had been decimated by injuries.
 As a result, Leary made six starts that September.

 In 1993, the Mariners improved from a team that narrowly avoided one hundred losses to 82–80, mostly due to new manager Lou Piniella, and the emergence of young stars Randy Johnson, Ken Griffey Jr. and Jay Buhner.
 For his part, Leary had his first winning season since 1988 at 11–9.

 Retirement

-Leary signed a minor league contract with an invitation to Spring training with the Montreal Expos in 1994.
-He was 2–4 with a 5.43 ERA for the triple A Ottawa Lynx when they released him.
+Leary signed a minor-league contract with an invitation to spring training with the Montreal Expos in 1994.
+He was 2–4 with a 5.43 ERA for the triple-A Ottawa Lynx when they released him.
 He caught on with the Texas Rangers shortly afterwards, and went 1–1 with an 8.14 ERA.
 He retired when the Rangers attempted to reassign him to the minor leagues following the season.

 In 2011, Leary served as the pitching coach at Cal State Northridge.

-As of 2015, Leary is an Alumni member of the Los Angeles Dodgers Community Relations team.
+As of 2015, Leary is an alumni member of the Los Angeles Dodgers' community relations team.